open-telemetry/opentelemetry-collector-contrib/processor/metricstransformprocessor/README.md

     # match_type specifies whether the include name should be used as a strict match or regexp match, default = strict
     match_type: {strict, regexp}

-    # match_labels specifies the label set against which the metric filter will work.
-If match_labels is specified, transforms will only be applied to those metrics which
+    # experimental_match_labels specifies the label set against which the metric filter will work.
+If experimental_match_labels is specified, transforms will only be applied to those metrics which
     # have the provided metric label values.
 This works for both strict and regexp match_type.
+This is an experimental feature.
-    match_labels: {<label1>: <label_value1>, <label2>: <label_value2>}
+    experimental_match_labels: {<label1>: <label_value1>, <label2>: <label_value2>}

     # SPECIFY THE ACTION TO TAKE ON THE MATCHED METRIC(S)